 It’s the role of the media sales team to look at these objectives, as well as your budget and timings and show what they can do to help you deliver against those objectives.

 Most media activity focusses on awareness.
 It’s about maximising the number of relevant customers seeing your advertising in the right context.
-It’s often referred to as getting the most eyeballs for your advertising.

 The ones that try to wow you with style